Raymond A. (1921) and Helen E. St. Laurent Professor of Chemical Engineering

 Associate Member, Ragon Institute of MGH, MIT and Harvard

-J. Christopher Love, Raymond A. (1921) and Helen E. St. Laurent Professor of Chemical Engineering and a member of the Koch Institute for Integrative Cancer Research at MIT.
-He is also an Associate Member of the Broad Institute, and an Associate Member at the Ragon Institute of MGH, MIT, and Harvard.
+J. Christopher Love, Raymond A. (1921) and Helen E. St. Laurent Professor of Chemical Engineering, is a member of the Koch Institute for Integrative Cancer Research at MIT.
+He is also an Associate Member at both the Broad Institute, and the Ragon Institute of MGH, MIT, and Harvard.
 Love earned a BS in chemistry from the University of Virginia and a PhD in physical chemistry at Harvard University under the supervision of George Whitesides.
-Following completion of his doctoral studies, he extended his research into immunology at Harvard Medical School with Hidde Ploegh from 2004-2005, and at the Immune Disease Institute from 2005-2007.
-Dr. Love has been named a W.M.
+He extended his research into immunology at Harvard Medical School with Hidde Ploegh from 2004-2005, and at the Immune Disease Institute from 2005-2007.
+Love has been named a W.M.
 Keck Distinguished Young Scholar for Medical Research (2009), a Dana Scholar for Human Immunology (2009), and a Camille Dreyfus Teacher-Scholar.
-Prof. Love served as a Distinguished Engineer in Residence at Biogen from 2015-2016.
+Love served as a Distinguished Engineer in Residence at Biogen from 2015-2016.
 He has co-authored more than 100 manuscripts and is an inventor on multiple patents related to single-cell analysis and biomanufacturing.
 Professor Love is co-founder of OneCyte Biotechnologies, HoneyComb Biotechnologies, and Sunflower Therapeutics.
 He also serves as an advisor to Repligen, QuantumCyte, Alloy Therapeutics, Amgen, and Pfizer.